ryunp/d2qol/readme.md

 ### Changelog
+**1.4.1 - 2/7/18**
+* Fixed an issue with releasing the mouse block during clicking sequence when window focus changes

 **1.4.0 - 2/6/18**
 * Fixed settings not saving on Exit (only worked on Closing)
 * Fixed hotkey logic that caused errors when trying assigning hotkey in various states
-* Added more dynamic config file loading to account for changes in internal config data structure.
-No more manual fixing.
+* Added more dynamic config file loading to account for changes in internal config data structure, no more manual fixing
 * Added app icon to replace default AHK image
 * Updated to a newer JSON library
 * Updated overall consistency of code formatting/syntax